 The First 48 Hours

 Some numbness from the local anaesthetic persists for a few hours.
-As it wears off, you'll notice mild soreness — easily managed with paracetamol or ibuprofen.
+As it wears off, mild soreness sets in — easily managed with paracetamol or ibuprofen.
 Minor swelling and bruising are normal.

 Week 1–2

-Discomfort decreases significantly after the first 2–3 days.
+Discomfort eases significantly after the first 2–3 days.
 Keep the area clean and dry.
 Brief showers are fine after 24–48 hours.
-Dissolvable stitches usually disappear within about 2 weeks, though they can take 2–3 weeks (occasionally a little longer).
+Dissolvable stitches typically disappear within 2 weeks, though this can take up to 3 weeks.

 Week 2–4

-Surface healing is typically complete.
-Swelling continues to settle.
-Most men return to all normal activities during this period.
+Surface healing is typically complete and swelling continues to settle.
+Most men return to normal activities during this period.

 Week 4–6+

-I advise a minimum of 4 weeks before resuming sexual activity (intercourse or masturbation) — longer (up to 6 weeks) if healing is slow or erections remain uncomfortable.
+I advise waiting at least 4 weeks before resuming sexual activity — up to 6 weeks if healing is slow or erections remain uncomfortable.
 This allows the tissues to heal fully and regain strength.
-When you do resume, start gently and use lubrication.
+When you resume, start gently and use lubrication.

 A clear understanding of the frenuloplasty recovery time helps manage expectations.
 Based on extensive clinical experience, here's a typical timeline: